54696d20/Aspire-With-Friends/README.md

 - Docker-based orchestration via .NET Aspire AppHost
 - **CQRS pattern** with Wolverine and FluentValidation
 - **Domain events** for event-driven architecture
+- **Comprehensive observability** with OpenTelemetry, Prometheus, and Grafana

 ---